croftr/mps-utils/README.md

+//contract category counts
+MATCH (c:Contract)
+UNWIND c.Categories AS category
+WITH category, COUNT(*) AS count
+WHERE count > 0
+RETURN category, count
+ORDER BY count DESC

 //orgs that donated to party that awarded them a contract MATCH (org:Organisation)-[:DONATED_TO]->(party:Party)-[:TENDERED]->(c:Contract)-[:AWARDED]->(org) RETURN org.Name AS organisation, party.partyName AS partyDnatedTo, c.Title AS contractRecieved LIMIT 5